-As many of you are probably not familiar with the details of producing miniatures, I have dedicated this part of my page to give you an overview of the effort involved in creating a miniature in metal.
+As many of you are probably not familiar with the details of producing miniatures, I want to give you an overview of the effort involved in creating a miniature in metal.

 The process usually starts with an idea or a concept while thinking about which figures is going to be produced next.
 Several factors are considered here - how well has a range sold in the past?
-Which are the major holes in my portfolio that might be preventing sales of other sets, which are figures that have been requested by people in forums or by email (yes, requesting stuff actually has some effect on us small scale producers) - and so on.
+Which are the major holes in my portfolio that might be preventing sales of other sets, which are figures that have been requested by people in forums or by email - and so on.
 After figuring out which miniatures and sets are needed, I plan how to fill the mould.
 My casting service usually fits 15 figures into a mould, anything above that can be tricky.
-So I´m usually trying to bundle up new sets in batches of 15 miniatures - this can sometimes dictate the order of sets and can cause some rescheduling in my production plan - if priority number 1 is a set of 8 and priority 2 a set of 4, I can´t produce any set larger than 3 minis.
+So I´m usually trying to bundle up new sets in batches of 15 miniatures - this can sometimes dictate the order of and miniature count of sets.

-Anyway, while figuring out the final combination of sets, I usually start with sculpting the first few figures.
-To do this, I have a set of metal dollies in different basic poses.
+I have a set of dollies in different basic poses.
 I keep these dollies rather basic to make customizing easier, so my dollies are just legs, torsos and basic head shape - any details are added later.
-These are mounted on a socket using bluetac-ish glue-gum.
-With the weapon (the second pre-manufactured part) I then figure out how the figure should be posed, i.e. - which weapon angle, which gesture, the orientation of the face and so on.
+Early on, I try to figure out how I want to pose the miniature - considering how to arrange body, weapon, face, arms and so on to make interesting poses.
+The difficulty is to avoid extreme undercuts, otherwise it cannot be produced.

 I´m usually able to keep working on the mini in three steps: I´m sculpting the entire legs, torso and face.
 After letting the putty set thoroughly, I add the basic arms (either wire or putty) and headgear (hair, helmets, etc).
 After letting things set again, I finish work on the arms and all the other minor details that I didn´t do earlier.